 PureGold files Notice of Intent to Delist from London Stock Exchange

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Pure Gold Mining Inc. (NEX:PGM.H, LSE:PUR) (“PureGold” or the “Company”), announces today that an application has been made to the Financial Conduct Authority (“FCA”), to cancel the listing of its ordinary shares (“Shares”) on the standard segment of the Official List of the FCA, and to request the London Stock Exchange (“LSE”) to cancel the admission to trading of the Shares on the main market for listed securities of the LSE (together, the "Cancellation of the London Listing").
+VANCOUVER, British Columbia, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Pure Gold Mining Inc. PGMPUR ("PureGold" or the "Company"), announces today that an application has been made to the Financial Conduct Authority ("FCA"), to cancel the listing of its ordinary shares ("Shares") on the standard segment of the Official List of the FCA, and to request the London Stock Exchange ("LSE") to cancel the admission to trading of the Shares on the main market for listed securities of the LSE (together, the "Cancellation of the London Listing").

 Pursuant to Listing Rule 5.2.8, the Company is required to give at least twenty business days' notice of the intended Cancellation of the London Listing.
 Therefore, the Company expects the Cancellation of the London Listing to be effective from 8.00 am GMT on February 15, 2023 such that the last date of trading of the Shares would be February 14, 2023.